Boosting User Engagement with Festive Widgets

 Traditionally, the term widget means a small, discrete, mechanical object.
 However, nowadays, the meaning has changed with the times.

-Widgets are versatile and come in many forms, including the following:
+Widgets are versatile and come in many forms, including:

 • Pull-down menus